 Conclusion: Outcome of primary discectomy is satisfactory considering many postoperative findings especially radicular pain and disability

 Keywords: Primary Discectomy; Prolapsed Lumbar Intervertebral Disc; Outcome

 The surgical management of prolapse of a lumbar disc has been practised since Mixter & Barr discovered the link between sciatica and herniation of a lumbar disc in 1934.
 Discectomy through fenestration remains the most common approach for this condition in which conservative management has failed.
 Primary discectomy gives good results, but for revision surgery these results are less certain and the risks greater [2-4].
 Many studies have looked at rates of recurrence which are reported to vary from 3% to 19% [3-11].
 In this study we have examined the rate of recurrence, and identified the risk factors which would indicate the likelihood of a revision operation being required .
 The purpose of this study was to explore the outcome of primary discectomy operation in prolapsed lumbar intervertebral disc (PLID) cases.

-done primary discectomy of all patients with same set up.
+It was a 3 years prospective interventional study from January 2016 to December 2018 conducted in a private hospital service in Bangladesh.
+Total 75 prolapse of lumbar intervertebral discs (PLID) was enrolled in the study.
+A single surgeon has done primary discectomy of all patients with same set up.
 After operation follow up were done on 6 weeks, 12 weeks, 6 months and 1 year.
 All records were kept in a semi structured questionnaire.
 Inclusion criteria for PLID patients were if they complaints of

 I. dominant leg pain rather than back pain